RSoul82/Blender-NewDark-MotionIO/README.md

 ## Itroduction
 This Blender addon allows the user to import and export motions for the Dark Engine games.
 Motion flags are also supported, meaning various sounds, weapon effects (etc) can be triggered as the motion plays.

+It can also import a .cal file, which gives you an AI skeleton structure but with no frames, which can help if you're starting a new motion from scratch.

 ## Credits
 This addon is based heavily on Telliamed's motion conversion Python scripts in the [Blender Toolkit](https://www.ttlg.com/forums/showthread.php?t=136431)<br>
 Much of the code is unchanged.
 The main differences are the integration into a Blender addon.<br>